Vinskky/TFG_GameTree/README.md

 ## Narrative Introduction

 We control Ava, a young woman that lives with his parents.
 After being sick for a week, she receives a message from his colleagues to go to a party and celebrate with them a Birthday.
-As a player we will need to interact with her parents and keep making decisions to arrive to one of the multiple endings this little story has.
+As a player, we will need to interact with her parents and keep making decisions to arrive at one of the multiple endings this little story has.

 ![sc1](https://github.com/Vinskky/TFG_GameTree/blob/main/Screenshots/Captura3.PNG?raw=true)